Killing of Samuel DuBose: Kroll Report

 A report, commonly called the "Kroll Report", released in September 2015 by Kroll Inc., a risk consulting firm hired by the university, said that Tensing's bodycam video showed that he was not dragged.
 It also said that the car had not moved, or had barely moved, before the gunshot was fired.
 The Kroll report concluded that Ray Tensing was never dragged, that Ray Tensing violated several police protocols and that he unnecessarily escalated the situation.
 The report indicated that Sam DuBose did not follow the officer's orders.
 Tensing's attorney said, "I don't agree with their analysis or their conclusions."
 The report's recommendations include reviewing the scope of the UCPD's jurisdiction, improving relevant training and policies, clarifying reporting requirements following officer-involved shootings, providing cultural diversity training, and assessing the diversity of officers within the UCPD.

 University reactions

 Following the shooting the UCPD stopped making off-campus traffic stops.

 On October 16, a student group, named "Irate 8" for the eight percent of black students at University of Cincinnati campuses, presented a list of demands to the university president.
 The list includes taking officers Kidd and Lindenschmidt off patrol, conducting full background checks of police and other university employees, and mandating racial sensitivity training for all staff and students.
-President Santa J. Ono agreed to meet with them and discuss their demands.
+President Santa Ono agreed to meet with them and discuss their demands.